Affiliate links on Android Authority may earn us a commission. Learn more.

 Why haven’t they made a mainstream impact?

-To elaborate on the immersion problem, IMAX projections are not only large enough to place you in the middle of the action, but surrounded by a darkened theater.
+To elaborate on the immersion problem, IMAX screens are not only large enough to place you in the middle of the action but are also surrounded by a darkened theater.
 With curved TVs, if you sit off-center or don’t turn off enough lights, you’re in for a bad time.
+The further you sit to one side or the other, the more the picture will appear to bend.
+Room lights in the wrong place can also ruin your experience completely since a curved screen picks up a lot of glare.

 On top of everything else, it can difficult to find a space for a curved set.
-Early models didn’t comes with mounting options, so you had to sit them on a stand.
+Early models didn’t come with mounting options, so you had to sit them on a stand.
 And regardless of whether something is mounted or in an entertainment center, curved TVs will never sit flush with a wall.

 What about curved monitors?